IAQI/IAQI_online_appendix/README.md

 Misclassification cost ratio is the ratio between false-negative and false-positive errors.
 This ratio is used in the undersampling procedure performed on the non-audit-failure instances in the training set.
 Details are provided in Appendix D of the paper.
 Algorithm indicates the algorithms: AB is AdaBoost, LR is logistic regression, GB is Gradient Boosting, XGB is Extreme Gradient Boosting, SVM is support vector machine,  RF is random forest.
 Tuned Model is the hyperparameter-tuned model.
-Optimal classification threshold is the threshold that can maximize area under the curve in the hyperparameter tuning process.